Lebanon's Hezbollah disapproves of patriarch's Jerusalem trip

 “We hope that these considerations are taken into account.”

-Israeli forces have invaded Lebanon several times since the Jewish state was formed in 1948, sending waves of Palestinians into exile in neighboring countries.
+Israeli forces have invaded Lebanon several times since the state of Israel was formed in 1948, sending waves of Palestinians into exile in neighboring countries.
+Most recently they fought an inconclusive 34-day war with Hezbollah in 2006.

-Some Lebanese Christians allied themselves with Israel in the past.
-Most of the personnel in the now-defunct South Lebanon Army (SLA), which helped Israeli occupation forces battle Hezbollah until they withdrew in 2000, were Maronites.

-Around 10,000 Maronites live in Israel, including 2,000 former SLA men and their families who fled there during the Lebanon withdrawal.
-Members of the community planned to meet Rai during his visit, Israel’s Army Radio reported.

 In the 1967 Middle East war, Israel seized Arab East Jerusalem and the rest of the West Bank, annexed the eastern part of the city in a move not recognized internationally and declared the city its “eternal and indivisible capital”.